anhvir/c203/README.md

-# c203: Week 03: Sample multi-file project and Makefile
+# comp20003-Week 03: Sample multi-file project and Makefile

 How to use: